naren-m/literature-notes/sanskrit-lit/Sutra.md

 [[Sulba Sutras]]

-Sūtra (सूत्र) refers to one of the three principle styles found in Sanskrit literature.—Sūtra is a very terse form of writing in which there is no embellishment.
+Sūtra (सूत्र) refers to one of the three principle styles found in Sanskrit literature.
+—Sūtra is a very terse form of writing in which there is no embellishment.
 The sentence consists of few words and no narrative, explanation or dilation.
 They were meant for easy memorization by students and depended upon the commentary given by learned scholars.

 The sūtras require extensive commentaries and because of their ambivalence can be interpreted in a number of different ways.
 To this category belong all the texts of the various schools of philosophy, Mīmāṃsa-sūtras, Yoga-sūtras, Vaiśeṣika-sutras, Dharma-sūtras, Gṛhya-sūtras etc.